lemaoliu/qenn/README.md

 We can run the cmd to generate a tag file called "data.tags".

 ``
-python tagging/tagging.py train.ref train.hyp
+python tagging/tagging.py train.ref train.target
 ``

-Note train.ref and train.hyp are the reference and 1-best translation, respectively.
+Note train.ref and train.target are the reference and 1-best translation, respectively.

 ## Run the word alignment between source and (1-best) translation.
 We used the fast align [3] toolkit to obtain the alignment.